 If this isn’t the case, and you’re about to set off, or you’re on a journey, turn off the engine and check your car’s oil level.

-If the oil is low, make sure to top this up straight away.
-If the dashboard warning light is still glowing, seek assistance from your local garage, or the place where you bought your motor.
+When the oil is low, make sure to top this up straight away.
+However, if the dashboard warning light is still glowing, seek assistance from your local garage, or the place where you bought your motor.

 Find out more by reading Oil Warning Light: Why You Must Not Ignore It